Usna69/47EasyMEET/GUIDE.md

 ## Styling Information

-The application is styled to match the Nairobi government website (https://easyubp.nairobi.go.ke/) with:
+The application is styled to match the Nairobi government website
 - Poppins font with weight 300 as the primary font
 - Color scheme based on Nairobi brand colors
 - Responsive design for all device sizes